steventlamb/scripty/README.md

 # scripty

-Run scripts from a nearby directory without navigating away from current.
+Run scripts from a nested directory without navigating up to project root.

 ## usage